unraid/docs/docs/unraid-os/using-unraid-to/create-virtual-machines/windows-on-a-vm.md

   <TabItem value="Clean install" label="Clean install">

 1. Download the [Windows 11 ISO](https://www.microsoft.com/en-us/software-download/windows11).
-2. Attach the ISO to your VM.
+2. Upload the ISO to your `isos` share on your Unraid server.
+3. Modify your VM template to boot from the ISO in the `isos` share.
-3. Boot from the ISO and perform the fresh installation.
+4. Boot the VM from the ISO and perform the fresh installation.
-4. Reinstall your applications and restore your data from backup.
+5. Reinstall your applications and restore your data from backup.

   </TabItem>
 </Tabs>